magento/devdocs/src/cloud/docker/docker-config.md

   - /cloud/reference/docker-config.html
 ---

-`{{site.data.var.mcd-prod}}` deploys to a read-only file system by default in the Docker environment, which mirrors the read-only file system deployed in the Production environment.
+`{{site.data.var.mcd-prod}}` deploys Magento to a read-only file system by default in the Docker environment, which mirrors the read-only file system deployed in the Production environment.
 You also have the option to deploy a Docker environment in developer mode, which provides an active development environment with full, writable filesystem permissions.

-You use the `ece-docker build:compose` command to generate the Docker Compose configuration and deploy {{site.data.var.ece}} in a Docker container.
+You use the `ece-docker build:compose` command to generate the Docker Compose configuration to deploy {{site.data.var.ece}} to a local Docker environment.

 {: .bs-callout-warning }
 The `ece-docker build:compose` command overwrites the existing `docker-compose.yml` configuration file.
 You can save your customizations for the Docker Compose configuration in a `docker-compose.override.yml` file.
 See a detailed example in the [Docker quick reference][docker-reference].